JenaStark/InfoVisP5/README.md

 # InfoVisP5
 TODO:
 * get filters to work together --> done but had to remove transitions but maybe another way to do this?
-* smoother reset filter transition?
+* smoother reset filter transition? e.g. timeout?
-* filter by cost
-* filter by scores
+* filter sliders - style better?
 * Show x and y value details on hover, or project line on axis, or highlight x and y axis values in details view
 * Make college name more visible on details view
 * Highlight selected college on click